How to be Brilliant at Grammar

 - using punctuation

 The e-book contains 42 reproducible sheets, designed for immediate use.
-Full of new and different ideas, this e-book will provide hours of fun learning.
+Full of new and different ideas, this resource will provide hours of fun learning.

 £10.99 price excluding tax